razetime/ngn-k-tutorial/pt8.md

 ```
 matmul: (+/*)\:
 ```
 A matrix multiplication function you can be proud of.
+This process may seem like it has a lot of steps, but condensing code will become much easier and intuitive as you practice your skill in K.

 Matrix multiplication is a simple procedure which works well with K's array support.
 We will be seeing more algorithms that don't play well with K, and how to handle them in future chapters.